skoona/SknServices/README.md

 * ContentProfiles deal with specific content access privileges; which document, etc.

 UserProfiles and AccessProfiles have many different implementations available, and are well handled processes.
-Java Class AccessController, and related classes, were the original template for the AccessRegistry or AccessProfile capability; This now is an enhanced Ruby port of those capabilites.
+Java Class AccessController, and related classes, were the original template for the AccessRegistry or AccessProfile capability; This now is an enhanced Ruby port of those capabilities.
 However, ContentProfiles are the main focus of exploration in this app, which has proven to be a significant engineering challenge to handle the dynamics of Electronic Delivery.

 AccessProfile i.e (Secure::AccessRegistry)
 ---